General frequently asked questions

 Do I have to serve a probationary period?

 All new apprentices serve a probationary period of three to twelve months, typically six months, during which the apprenticeship agreement may be canceled at the request of the apprentice or the sponsor.
-After completion of the probationary period, the agreement may only be canceled by the sponsor after adequate cause has been shown and all parties to the agreement have had an opportunity to be heard.
+After completion of the probationary period, the agreement may only be canceled by the sponsor after an adequate cause has been shown and all parties to the agreement have had an opportunity to be heard.

 What is related training?